-One of the most illustrious and anticipated upcoming games is Bayonetta 3 — a title that has been cooking for quite some time now.
+One of the most illustrious and anticipated upcoming Switch games is Bayonetta 3 — a title that has been cooking for quite some time now.
 As its name suggests, it’s the follow-up to Bayonetta 2 and will send players on another action-packed journey as the sassy Umbra Witch known as Bayonetta.
 It’s in development by renowned studio PlatinumGames, best known for fast-paced action games like Metal Gear Rising: Revengeance, Astral Chain, The Wonderful 101, and Nier: Automata, to name a few.

 Since its announcement, few details about Bayonetta 3 have been revealed.
-Though, the September 2021 Nintendo Direct finally gave us a first look at the forthcoming action game, with a release window and even gameplay footage.
+However, the September 2021 Nintendo Direct finally gave us a first look at the forthcoming action game, with a release window and even gameplay footage.
 We still have a flurry of questions, but we’ve scoured the depths of the internet to find as much info about it as possible.

 From its potential release date to its trailer, gameplay, and more — here’s everything we know about Bayonetta 3.